 Kyle Skalisky's A Sky Less Traveled Hits #1 On Amazon, Showcasing A Powerful Leadership Journey From Fighter Pilot To Aerospace Executive

-Kyle Skalisky has reached the #1 position on Amazon with his new book, A Sky Less Traveled.
-The memoir-style leadership guide currently ranks in Business Office Skills, Business and Money Skills, and Management Skills, and shows his rise from U.S. Air Force fighter pilot to aerospace executive and consultant.

-Great Falls, Montana, 26 Nov 2025, ZEXPRWIRE, / Kyle Skalisky, distinguished aerospace leader, former U.S. Air Force fighter pilot, and founder of WyldSky Aerospace & Management Consulting, has achieved significant success with the release of his book A Sky Less Traveled: A Maverick Life of Leadership, Resilience, and the Pursuit of Purpose.
+Great Falls, Montana - November 25th, 2025 - Kyle Skalisky, distinguished aerospace leader, former U.S. Air Force fighter pilot, and founder of WyldSky Aerospace & Management Consulting, has achieved significant success with the release of his book A Sky Less Traveled: A Maverick Life of Leadership, Resilience, and the Pursuit of Purpose.
 The book reached #1 on Amazon on November 7, marking a significant moment in Skalisky's long career in aviation and organizational leadership.

 Image: A Sky Less Traveled by Kyle Skalisky